Mien Ruys: Style and influence

 Ruys is highly respected; Trouw called her one of the top-10 most influential garden architects of the world.
 She is responsible for the widespread use in the Netherlands of old railroad ties and gravel tiles, and her style is characterized as "clear, direct, and barren."
 Influenced by Japanese design and using rectangular spaces, water, bamboo, and wood, Ruys is credited with creating open and transparent spaces even in small gardens.

 Her use of railroad ties led to the concept of the bielzentuin (from "biels," the Dutch word for railroad tie): she is nicknamed "Bielzen Mien."
 The first bielzentuin she made dates from 1956, in the garden of a residential house in Overveen built by Dutch architect Gerard Holt; the house is on the list of municipal monuments.

 Influential also was Ruys's use and propagation of plants grown from bulbs.
 Her advice on how and where to plant the bulbs is cited even in the United States.

+Mien Ruys has influenced many contemporary landscape architects, among others Piet Oudolf and Jacqueline van der Kloet.
+Landscape architect Julia Crawford wrote the first extensive overview of Ruys's work in English: Mien Ruys: The Mother of Modernist Gardens.